 Multilateralism is an instrument for peace.
 The international scene is made up of many nations with diverse interests, which may at times be conflicting.
 It is therefore crucial to “organize” rivalries that may emerge so as to avoid a situation in which the strongest power prevails.
 Multilateralism is the best way of containing international rivalries.

-In concrete terms, research has shown that UN action when it comes to peacebuilding, peacekeeping and conflict prevention has been decisive in reducing the number of conflicts observed worldwide since the 1990s.
+In concrete terms, research has shown that UN action, when it comes to restoring and maintaining international peace and security and conflict prevention, has been decisive in reducing the number of conflicts observed worldwide since the 1990s.

 Multilateralism is also an instrument for prevention and protection.
 Whether used for resolving crises or meeting global challenges, multilateralism aims to protect a common heritage including peace, values, and public goods such as the climate and biodiversity.
 In the face of challenges affecting several international actors, only the multilateral method can provide protection.

-For example, the United Nations protects and promotes human rights across the globe, through the implementation of 80 treaties and declarations.
+For example, the United Nations protects and promotes human rights and fundamental freedoms across the globe, through the implementation of 80 treaties and declarations.
 It also defines the world environmental agenda and assists countries in implementing environmental policies.

 Multilateralism is a concrete instrument in the field.
 The multilateral system as it has been built over the past 70 years has led to the establishment of many international institutions acting every day for the common good.